-Some assignments turn out to be exceptionally fitting to be delegated to the cyber brain and accounting is definitely on the top of the list of such processes.
-Dealing with the data that mostly consists of numbers is a monotonous job that requires constant concentration and meticulous attention to minute details.
-And that is exactly what ERP system in accounting is good at.
+Some assignments turn out to be exceptionally fitting to be delegated to the cyber brain, and accounting is definitely at the top of the list of such processes.
+Dealing with data that mostly consists of numbers is a monotonous job that requires constant concentration and meticulous attention to minute details.
+And that is exactly what the ERP system in accounting is good at.

 While being quite accustomed to seeing this tool leveraged for various operations with data, many entrepreneurs still ask “What does ERP mean in accounting?” since, at first sight, ERP and accounting seem to be far-sundered domains having little in common.
 Yet, the ERP accounting definition shatters this misconception and explains how the two may be married to propel your company on the road to success.